Round trip - 7 Days in Lofoten

-After arriving in Kiruna you collect your rental car at the (very small) airport.
+Arriving in Kiruna you first collect your rental car at the (very small) airport.

-The drive from Kiruna in Sweden to the start of Lofoten Islands outside Narvik is 2,5 hours.
+The drive from Kiruna in Sweden to the start of Lofoten Islands outside Narvik takes about 2,5 hours.
 From Narvik it is another 3 hours to Henningsvaer in Lofoten.
 Continuing from Henningsvaer further south to Reine is another 2 hours drive, a total of 7,5 hours or 500 kilometres if you drive non-stop.
 The beautiful road is narrow and windling and passes through a lot of tunnels.

-After about one hour west of Kiruna you will pass the small village of Abisko.
-It is well worth it to make a short stop and walk down to the canyon right beside the Abisko mountain hut.
+After about one hour west of Kiruna you pass the small village of Abisko.
+It is well worth it to make a short stop here and walk down to the canyon right beside the Abisko mountain lodge.

 You can also choose to stay overnight in Abisko.
-In that case, a hike up to Trollsjön along the way is highly recommended.
+In that case, a hike up to Trollsjön is highly recommended.

-After passing by Abisko and Narvik you continue along the Lofoten islands and arrive in Henningsvaer south of Svolvaer after about six hours from Kiruna.
+After passing by Abisko and Narvik you continue along the road passing by the Lofoten islands and arrive in Henningsvaer south of Svolvaer after about six hours from Kiruna.

-Henningsvaer is a lovely little village along the main road E12 and you will stay here for one night.
-The village and the environement is lovely and there are several really nice restaurants in Henningsvaer.
+Henningsvaer is a lovely little village along the main road E12 and it is great to stay here for one night.
+The village and the environement is lovely and there are several really nice restaurants here.
 This village is also the home of the famous photo of a soccer field in the middle of the ocean.

 Where to stay in Henningsvaer?

-Staying in Lofoten is spending time in a rorbuer, houses traditionally built and used by fishermen often beautifully situated by the fjord.
+Staying in Lofoten you should really try to rent a rorbuer.
+That is houses traditionally built and used by fishermen often beautifully situated by the fjord.
 The houses are built on land, but part of the poles are in water allowing easy access to boats.

 Nowadays most rorbuers are newly built, but the location is like in the old days with amazing views of the landscape and fjords.
-There are not many rorbuers for rent to be sure to book early!
+There are not many rorbuers for rent so be sure to book early!